fsi-open/resource-repository-bundle/Resources/docs/file_upload.md

 ## 3. Modify resource entity

-Now you need to change BaseResource class in your [Resource Entity](installation.md#3-create-entity) from ``FSi\Bundle\ResourceRepositoryBundle\Model\Resource`` to ``FSi\Bundle\ResourceRepositoryBundle\Model\ResourceFSiFile``
+Now you need to change the BaseResource class of your [Resource Entity](installation.md#3-create-entity) from ``FSi\Bundle\ResourceRepositoryBundle\Model\Resource`` to ``FSi\Bundle\ResourceRepositoryBundle\Model\ResourceFSiFile``

-This is how your Resource class should look now
+This is how your Resource class should look now:

 ```php
 <?php